Machinima: Character and camera control

 Kelland, Morris, and Lloyd list four main methods of creating machinima.
 From simple to advanced, these are: relying on the game's AI to control most actions, digital puppetry, recamming, and precise scripting of actions.
 Although simple to produce, AI-dependent results are unpredictable, thus complicating the realization of a preconceived film script.
 For example, when Rooster Teeth produced The Strangerhood using The Sims 2, a game that encourages the use of its AI, the group had to create multiple instances of each character to accommodate different moods.
 Individual instances were selected at different times to produce appropriate actions.

 In digital puppetry, machinima creators become virtual actors.
 Each crew member controls a character in real-time, as in a multiplayer game.
 The director can use built-in camera controls, if available.
 Otherwise, video is captured from the perspectives of one or more puppeteers who serve as camera operators.
 Puppetry allows for improvisation and offers controls familiar to gamers, but requires more personnel than the other methods and is less precise than scripted recordings.
 However, some games, such as the Halo series, (except for Halo PC and Custom Edition, which allow AI and custom objects and characters), allow filming only through puppetry.
 According to Marino, other disadvantages are the possibility of disruption when filming in an open multi-user environment and the temptation for puppeteers to play the game in earnest, littering the set with blood and dead bodies.
 However, Chris Burke intentionally hosts This Spartan Life in these unpredictable conditions, which are fundamental to the show.
 Other works filmed using puppetry are the ILL Clan's improvisational comedy series On the Campaign Trail with Larry & Lenny Lumberjack and Rooster Teeth Productions' Red vs. Blue.
 In recamming, which builds on puppetry, actions are first recorded to a game engine's demo file format, not directly as video frames.
 Without re-enacting scenes, artists can then manipulate the demo files to add cameras, tweak timing and lighting, and change the surroundings.
 This technique is limited to the few engines and software tools that support it.

-A technique common in cut scenes of video games, scripting consists of giving precise directions to the game engine.
+A technique common in cutscenes of video games, scripting consists of giving precise directions to the game engine.
 A filmmaker can work alone this way, as J. Thaddeus "Mindcrime" Skubis did in creating the nearly four-hour The Seal of Nehahra (2000), the longest work of machinima at the time.
 However, perfecting scripts can be time-consuming.
 Unless what-you-see-is-what-you-get (WYSIWYG) editing is available, as in Vampire: The Masquerade – Redemption, changes may need to be verified in additional runs, and non-linear editing may be difficult.
 In this respect, Kelland, Morris, and Lloyd compare scripting to stop-motion animation.
 Another disadvantage is that, depending on the game, scripting capabilities may be limited or unavailable.
 Matinee, a machinima software tool included with Unreal Tournament 2004, popularized scripting in machinima.